frozendrpepper/cat_dog_cnn/README.md

 ## File Description

-* cat_dog_cnn_main.ipynb -> This jupyter notebook contains all the content of the project
+* cat_dog_cnn_main.ipynb -> This jupyter notebook contains all the contents of the project

 ## Data and Evaluation Criteria